Everything you need to know as a first-time student.

 Our researchers work at specialised facilities in Brisbane and across Queensland.

 Our cultural, entertainment and function venues are open to the public.

 Hire one of our unique spaces for your next event.

 Our Science and Engineering Centre is a place for students, researchers, academics and the public to learn and collaborate.

 You are here:

-Registrations are now open for 2015.
+Registrations are now closed.
+Register your interest for future courses.